Edmond Jacques Eckel

 The house of William Wyeth, now known as the Wyeth-Tootle Mansion, in St. Joseph, designed by Boettner & Eckel and completed in 1879.

 The buildings of Wholesale Row in St. Joseph, designed by Eckel & Mann for several clients and built between 1880 and 1884.

-The houses of Adam N. Schuster (right) and James W. Hingston (left) in St. Joseph, designed by Eckel & Mann and completed in 1881 and 1888, respectively.
+The houses of Adam N. Schuster (right) and James H. Robison (left) in St. Joseph, designed by Eckel & Mann and completed in 1881 and 1888, respectively.

 The former Pottawattamie County Courthouse in Council Bluffs, Iowa, designed by Eckel & Mann and completed in 1888.

 The former Central Police Station in St. Joseph, designed by Eckel & Mann and completed in 1891.

 The Livestock Exchange Building in St. Joseph, designed by Eckel and completed in 1899.

 The downtown branch of the St. Joseph Public Library, designed by Eckel and completed in 1902.

 The Dr. Jacob Geiger House-Maud Wyeth Painter House in St. Joseph, designed by Eckel & Aldrich and completed in 1912.

 The St. Joseph City Hall, designed by Eckel & Aldrich and completed in 1927.

 The DeKalb County Courthouse in Maysville, Missouri, designed by Eckel & Aldrich and completed in 1939.

 Edmond J. Eckel (June 22, 1845 – December 12, 1934) was an architect in practice in St. Joseph, Missouri, from 1872 until his death in 1934.
 In 1880 he was the founder of Eckel & Mann, later Eckel & Aldrich and Brunner & Brunner, which was the oldest architectural firm in Missouri prior to its eventual dissolution in 1999.